A Lightweight Optimization Framework for Estimating 3D Brain Tumor Infiltration: Methods

-The growth of a tumor is typically modeled by a reaction-diffusion partial differential equation (PDE), like the Fisher-Kolmogorov equation:
+The growth of a tumor is typically modeled by a reaction-diffusion partial differential equation (PDE), like the Fisher-Kolmogorov equation: $\frac{\partial c}{\partial t} = \nabla \cdot (D \nabla c) + \rho c (1 - c)$.
 The temporal development of the tumor concentration $c$ is described by the logistic growth parameter $\rho$ and the diffusion coefficient $D$.
 In literature, many variations of this equation exist using different growth terms, different tumor diffusion coefficients for other tissue types, and additional terms like advection \cite{subramanian2019simulation,saut2014multilayer}.

-For our framework, we exploit a common pattern of these PDE models: Reaction-diffusion equations naturally yield solutions that are well-behaved in both space and time, characterized by continuous changes and the absence of abrupt variations.
-The diffusion term plays a key role by spreading out localized differences, ensuring a gradual transition across spatial regions.
-Similarly, the reaction term, typically defined as smooth functions of the state variables, maintains this regularity without introducing discontinuities.
-Even if sharp features arise from initial or boundary conditions, the diffusion process quickly moderates them.
-Therefore, we limit the change in tumor concentration in neighboring voxels as the $L_2$-loss of the gradient magnitude normalized by the number of voxels $N$.